 Rebecca is also an actor.
 Recent roles include Mary, playing opposite Timothy Spall in the new adaptation of Philip K Dick’s Electric Dreams for Channel 4, written by Jack Thorne, Barbara in Shane Meadows BAFTA winning This is England 86, 88 and 90, Shelly, Arbor’s mum in Clio Barnard’s BAFTA nominated film The Selfish Giant, and Reverend Kathy Robertson in The Moorside recently screened on BBC1.
 She is represented by Aileen McEwan at Hatton Mcewan Penford for acting work.

-Rebecca continues to teach for a number of organisations, working with women in prisons and secure settings for Clean Break, with young actors at National Youth Theatre and on the MA in playwriting at the University of Essex.
+Rebecca is a Delivery Lead for Tonic, who are driving change across the arts and cultural sector to achieve greater diversity and inclusion.
+She teaches for a number of organisations, working with women in prisons and secure settings for Clean Break, with young actors at National Youth Theatre and on the MA in playwriting at the University of Essex.
 She has an MA from the Institute of Education and her dissertation about the therapeutic effects of drama on women ex-offenders was shortlisted for the Sunley Prize, awarded for outstanding contributions to research in criminal justice.